Freedom of religion in Myanmar: Restrictions on religious freedom

 During the reporting period, authorities in the Rangoon area closed several house churches because they did not have proper authorisation to hold religious meetings.
 Other Rangoon home churches remained operational only after paying bribes to local officials.
 At the same time, the authorities made it difficult, although not impossible, to obtain approval for the construction of "authorized" churches.

-On 1 October 2006, the Agape Zomi Baptist Church, with more than 1,000 members, had to stop its weekly services at Asia Plaza Hotel in Rangoon after the hotel management refused to continue renting them a conference room.
-The hotel management claimed the township authorities had ordered them to stop renting its facility to the group, which had worshipped at the hotel for approximately one year.

 In August 2006 NaSaKa, the Government's border security force, ordered eight Rohingya Muslim communities in Rathedaung Township, Rakhine State to close their religious centres, including 5 mosques, 4 madrassahs, 18 moqtobs (premadrassahs), and 3 hafez khanas (Qur'an reciting centres).
 Later, local authorities allowed two madrassahs to reopen.
-NaSaKa ordered the closures because it stated that the institutions were not officially registered.
-According to Muslim sources, government officials have not allowed any madrassahs to register officially.
-Muslim religious organisations are appealing the closures.

-On 19 August 2006, government officials prohibited a Baptist church in Rangoon from conducting a literacy workshop for its youth.
-The authorities stated that the church must seek advance permission to hold such programs, although the church had held similar programs for the past four years without needing permission.
-Authorities also reportedly censored the same Baptist church's weekly order of service.

-In February 2006 Insein Township authorities also ordered a Chin evangelist to stop holding worship services in his house church in Aung San ward.
-In November 2005 authorities in Insein Township, Rangoon, pressured evangelical Christians of the 20-year-old Phawkkan Evangelical Church to sign "no worship" agreements.
-Some signed the agreements out of fear, but others refused.
-In February 2006 the authorities issued an order banning worship at the church.

 The Religious Affairs Ministry has stipulated in the past that permission to construct new religious buildings "depends upon the population of the location;" however, there appeared to be no correlation between the construction of pagodas and the demand for additional places of Buddhist worship.
 In most regions of the country, Christian and Islamic groups that sought to build small places of worship on side streets or other inconspicuous locations were able to do so only with informal approval from local authorities; however, informal approval from local authorities created a tenuous legal situation.
 When local authorities or conditions have changed, informal approvals for construction have been rescinded abruptly and construction halted.
 In some cases, authorities demolished existing church buildings.